Empowering women to move and connect.

 Discovery & Research

-The first step was to define a clear research question to guide the process:
+My process began with defining a clear research question to guide the project:

 How might we create a space where women in Amsterdam can stay active, feel motivated, and connect meaningfully, beyond performance or pressure?

-To answer this, I developed a research plan to guide a user-centered approach.
+To answer this, I developed a user-centered research plan.
 I conducted informal 1:1 interviews with women living in Amsterdam and analyzed competitor platforms to understand their strengths, gaps, and overall tone.

-The first step was to define a clear research question to guide the process:
+My process began with defining a clear research question to guide the project:

 How might we create a space where women in Amsterdam can stay active, feel motivated, and connect meaningfully, beyond performance or pressure?

-To answer this, I developed a research plan to guide a user-centered approach.
+To answer this, I developed a user-centered research plan.
 I conducted informal 1:1 interviews with women living in Amsterdam and analyzed competitor platforms to understand their strengths, gaps, and overall tone.

-The first step was to define a clear research question to guide the process:
+My process began with defining a clear research question to guide the project:

 How might we create a space where women in Amsterdam can stay active, feel motivated, and connect meaningfully, beyond performance or pressure?

-To answer this, I developed a research plan to guide a user-centered approach.
+To answer this, I developed a user-centered research plan.
 I conducted informal 1:1 interviews with women living in Amsterdam and analyzed competitor platforms to understand their strengths, gaps, and overall tone.

 SAMPLE

-Women, aged 25–32, living in Amsterdam.
-Their fitness habits ranged from casual “run-for-the-tram” runners to regular half-marathoners.
+• Their fitness habits ranging from casual runners to regular half-marathoners.

 SAMPLE

-Women, aged 25–32, living in Amsterdam.
-Their fitness habits ranged from casual “run-for-the-tram” runners to regular half-marathoners.
+• Their fitness habits ranging from casual runners to regular half-marathoners.

 SAMPLE

-Women, aged 25–32, living in Amsterdam.
-Their fitness habits ranged from casual “run-for-the-tram” runners to regular half-marathoners.
+• Their fitness habits ranging from casual runners to regular half-marathoners.

 KEY INSIGHTS